mirfan899/Urdu/README.md

 [COUNTER](http://ucrel.lancs.ac.uk/textreuse/counter.php).

 ## QA datasets
-I have added two qa datasets for if someone wants to use it for QA based Chatbot.
+I have added two qa datasets, if someone wants to use it for QA based Chatbot.
 QA(Ahadis): `qa_ahadis.csv` It contains qa pairs for Ahadis.

-The dataset `qa_gs.csv` it contains the general knowledge QA.
+The dataset `qa_gk.csv` it contains the general knowledge QA.
 ## Urdu model for SpaCy
 Urdu model for SpaCy is available now.
 You can use it to build NLP apps easily.
 Install the package in your working environment.
 ```shell